yanganto/relayer-game/README.md

 > The rpc on chain allow relayer to submit headers, and any one to challenge blocks still in challenge time.
 > The offchain worker keep updating the next sampling blocks.

-Here is the [pseudo code](./pseudo/relayer-challengers/relayer.md) for the relayer, this code is the same with the initial relayer in `relayer-only` model
+Here is the [pseudo code](./pseudo/relayer-challengers/relayer.md) for the relayer, this code is the same with the initial relayer in `relayers-only` model
 > The client first submit the initial header, and than keep watch the list of `next_sampling_blocks`, and submit each header listed in `next_sampling_blocks`.
 >
 > submit the initial header